siddi582/Election_Analysis/README.md

 Denver county has the largest number total of 306,055 In addition, Denver county has the total votes percentage of 82.8% Denver county is the Largest County Turnout

-Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+Here is a breakdown of the number of votes and the percentage of the total votes each candidate received.
 Candidate Percentage of Votes:

 Charles Casper Stockham candidate has 23.0% total percentage with a total votes of 85,213